opentelekomcloud/docs-next/docs/blueprints/by-use-case/devops/self-hosting-github-runners-on-cce.md

 - Note the runner labels (e.g., `self-hosted`, `linux`, `cce-runner`)

 :::warning Important
-If the **HorizontalRunnerAutoscaler** is resizing the runners replicas to 0, the runners will be removed from the pool and are not visible here.
+If the **HorizontalRunnerAutoscaler** is resizing the runner replicas to 0, the runners will be removed from the pool and are not visible here.
 Make sure that you have at least one runner pod running on your cluster by changing the **minReplicas** of the **HorizontalPodAutoscaler**.
 :::

 ![img](/img/docs/blueprints/by-use-case/devops/self-hosting-github-runners-on-cce/runners.png)

 :::danger Important
-Note that tags like **Linux** and **X64** here are generated by GitHub and are not associated with the runners, if you didn't explicitly set them in the **RunnerDeployment** manifest.
-If a workflow is using labels which are not set in the **RunnerDeployment** manifest, their jobs will be not picked up by the runners or the **HorizontalRunnerAutoscaler** hence no runner scaling will happen.
+Note that tags like **Linux** and **X64** here are generated by GitHub and are not associated with the runners unless you explicitly set them in the **RunnerDeployment** manifest.
+If a workflow uses labels that are not set in the **RunnerDeployment** manifest, their jobs will not be picked up by the runners or the **HorizontalRunnerAutoscaler**, and no runner scaling will happen.
 :::

 ### 2. Create a Test Workflow

-Create a workflow file in your repository(eg., `.github/workflows/self-hosted-test.yml`) to validate your self-hosted runners.
+Create a workflow file in your repository (e.g., `.github/workflows/self-hosted-test.yml`) to validate your self-hosted runners.
 This workflow tests basic functionality, system information, and network connectivity.

 ```yaml
 name: Self-Hosted Runner Test